voiio/voiio.github.io/team_structure.md

 Objectives are set by the manager in alignment with the company or product vision.
 They are their main tool of control and need to be highly specific and achievable.
+Furthermore, they should be outcome and not output oriented.
+Meaning that they should define a goal, not implementation or specific features.
 Objectives may change over time, to allow the manager to set the focus on new challenges.

 #### Key Results

-Key results are committed output on the objective set by the manager.
+Key results are committed outcome towards the objective set by the manager.
 They must be achievable by the team without external dependencies or side effects.
 Should a team struggle to define key results, this might indicate that the manager needs to set a more refined objective.